pawelkruzynski/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.pl-pl.md

 **Add your Public Cloud project and your Additional IP block to the same vRack.**

 For example purposes in this guide, the IP block is `147.135.161.152/29`.<br>
-We use the first usable IP `147.135.161.153` for the first instance of SNS EVA and use temporally the second usable IP `147.135.161.154` for the second SNS EVA.<br>
+We use the first usable IP `147.135.161.153` for the first SNS EVA instance and temporarily use the second usable IP `147.135.161.154` for the second SNS EVA instance.<br>
 The gateway address is `147.135.161.158`.

 Please refer to the guide [Configuring an IP block in a vRack](/pages/bare_metal_cloud/dedicated_servers/configuring-an-ip-block-in-a-vrack) for more information.